 Episode 13: Rohit Kumar Salesforce Career Conversation with ROD.
 Listen to Rohit talk about his career journey, to become one of only a handfull of Salesforce CTAs currently in India.

 [Below is a transcript for your benefit.
 Please excuse any typos.]

 Lee Durrant: Hiya.
 It’s Lee Durrant here.
 Welcome to another RODcast.
 I’m joined with Theresa again today.
 Today we’re interviewing Rohit Kumar, who is a Salesforce Certified Technical Architect based out in India.
 He’s one of only five CTAs in India which is quite interesting, I think.
 We get to chat with him about his career.
 Hope you can bear with us.

 Lee: Welcome to Rohit Kumar.
 Thanks very much for joining us.
 How are you?

-Rohit: I’m doing well.
+Rohit Kumar: I’m doing well.
 Thanks for having me.
 How about you?

 Lee: Yes, we’re good.
 Teresa is with me.

-Teresa: Good to meet you.
+Theresa: Good to meet you.